 Red Hook may be a bit out of the way, but it's a great place to explore for a day.
 Walk down cobblestone streets, head to the Red Hook Ballfields for delicious South American food, or just relax and enjoy the views of Lower Manhattan from the neighborhood's waterfront parks.

 Van Brunt Street is one of Red Hook's main thoroughfares, and the activities listed below begin at Baked (359 Van Brunt).
 To get there by bus, take either the B61 or B77.
-The closest subway is the F at Smith and 9th, or travel by boat: The NY Water Taxi has a dock at the Fairway supermarket and NYC Ferry docks at Atlantic Basin.
+The closest subway is the F at Smith and 9th.
+Or you could travel by boat: The NY Water Taxi has a dock at the Fairway supermarket and NYC Ferry docks at Atlantic Basin.

 This Red Hook bakery and coffee shop has received rave reviews from everyone from Bon Appetit to the New York Times.
 Try one of Baked's pastries, and you'll see why.
-I recommend the homemade oreos, the Red Hook "red hot" cake, and, if you're feeling decadent, the melt-in-your-mouth sweet and salty brownie are all well worth a try.
-This den of deliciousness offers free wi-fi and serves up savory goods, too.
+The homemade oreos, the Red Hook "red hot" cake, and, if you're feeling decadent, the melt-in-your-mouth sweet and salty brownie are all well worth a try.
+This den of deliciousness offers free Wi-Fi and serves up savory goods, too.

 From Baked, walk south on Van Brunt until you see Coffey Street.
 Take a right, and after a couple of blocks, the street will dead end into the Louis Valentino, Jr. Park and Pier, a small waterfront park.
 Green, filled with flowers, and located directly on the river, the park offers a multitude of grassy spots perfect for reading or sunning or gazing out at the boats floating by.
 Pack a blanket, and enjoy a peaceful Brooklyn morning.
 On Tuesday nights in the summer, Red Hook Flicks hosts a summer-long free film festival at the pier, complete with local food vendors.
 Skip the popcorn and pick up a Steve's Authentic Key Lime Pie.